shishirsuman6/Proof-Of-Authority-Development-Blockchain/README.md

 ## Installations
 - [MyCrypto](https://www.mycrypto.com/) Desktop App
 MyCrypto is a free, open-source, client-side interface that allows you to interact directly with the blockchain.
+In this project, we will use MyCrypto Desktop App to manage ethereum wallets and make transactions in the blockchain.

 - Go Ethereum Tools
 Go Ethereum is one of the three original implementations of the Ethereum protocol.
 It is written in Go, fully open-source and licensed under the GNU LGPL v3.

 ## Set up custom Testnet Blockchain